General Collection Development Policy

 Audiovisuals

-Audiovisuals include videocassettes, DVDs, audio CDs and computer files.
+Audiovisuals include DVDs, audio CDs and computer files.
 They are selected to support the University curriculum based on faculty recommendations, availability, and cost.

 Electronic Resources